 The DNA Gift Deal to Choose if You Want the Best Price Plus Solid Value or are Buying Many Kits

 If you are looking for the absolute best price you will usually not find it with Ancestry.
-Deals vary, but right now Family Tree DNA and MyHeritage offer the most savings (about $49 each after shipping charges), and this price is about as good as it gets for Black Friday.
+Deals vary, but right now MyHeritage offers the most savings (about $39 each, with free shipping on 3 or more tests), and this price is about as good as it gets for Black Friday.

 As mentioned, MyHeritage also offers our favorite platform for combining genealogy research and DNA results.
 It is easy to use and quite robust.
 However, they do offer less genealogy records than Ancestry, a smaller matching database of genetic cousins and are not as well known.